 This could simply be because most thermostats in a house are on the first floor, which is where people spend the the majority of time—in the living room, kitchen, etc.—so as a result they tend to set the temperature according to how it feels on the first floor.

 However, temperature differences between the upstairs and downstairs could also be due to trouble with your HVAC system.
 Some of these difficulties can be solved somewhat quickly while others might necessitate more extensive and costly fixes.
 Here, the team at Northglenn Heating & Air Conditioning will help you solve why the upstairs of your home is hotter than downstairs, or vice versa.

 Why Is My Upstairs So Hot?

-Why Is My Upstairs So Cold/Not Heating?
+Why Is My Upstairs Colder/Not Heating?

 To learn more about an HVAC zoning system in Northglenn, call Northglenn Heating & Air Conditioning.
-We’ve designed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could work in your home.
+We’ve developed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could work in your home.

 Why Is My Upstairs So Humid?